 On a rainy day in El Nido we headed up a steep rickety bamboo staircase in the Philippines jungle to zipline over Las Cabanas Beach.
 The zipline at Las Cabanas Beach in El Nido is not your regular tourist attraction – this is island hopping by zipline.
-After passing a few snakes on the way up, I was scared before I even got there.
+After passing a few snakes on the way up, I was already scared and we hadn’t even reached the zipline.
 Then I saw the zipline platform at the top – a bamboo structure that looked like it would never pass Australia safety standards with a hectic drop and a 750-meter zipline across the ocean to Depeldet Island.
 I’m not going to lie, I was freaking out.
-As soon as the zipline guys started attaching our equipment, I was reassured.
+But as soon as the zipline guys started attaching our equipment, I was reassured.

 A big thanks to GoPro Australia for kitting me out so I could capture this epic island hopping adventure.